Is the city I live in, City of Angels,

 Lonely as I am, together we cry..."

 In most works, the setting is static.
 A backdrop against which the world itself is painted.
 The world affects the characters, but it doesn't interact with them.
 These works are different.
-Sometimes the setting itself is a character in the work.
+Sometimes the setting itself is treated like a character in the work.
 It interacts with the characters.
 Reacts to what they do.
 It's almost like the setting understands the characters, and is one itself.

 Note: This is NOT Genius Loci, a location that actually is a living being.
 The landscape isn't actually alive, it just acts like it at times.
 When the setting is a space ship, don't confuse it with Sapient Ship (a ship that thinks and talks) or a Living Ship (an example of Organic Technology).

 - Space Battleship Yamato: the Yamato is the main character of the show.
 It is the ship's fighting spirit that enables their amazing victories.